NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/NavigatingtheFrontiersofTomorrow.md

 <img src="assets/NavigatingtheFrontiersofTomorrow/image-20230603203923583.png" alt="image-20230603203923583" style="zoom:65%;" />

 As people went through several bull and bear cycles, this unwavering belief was further reinforced.
-When the real, prolonged bear market began, they continued to follow their own summarized experience, doubling down and buying at what they thought were the lowest points...
+When the real, prolonged bear market began, they continued to follow their own summarized experience, doubling down and buying at what they thought were the dips...

 <img src="assets/NavigatingtheFrontiersofTomorrow/image-20230603205835532.png" alt="image-20230603205835532" style="zoom:65%;" />